pqhuy98/gps_tracker/README.md

 Firstly, you will need to have a MySQL database for this application.
 Create tables using this [database schema](https://github.com/pqhuy98/gps_tracker/blob/master/database-schema.sql).

 ### Quick installation for VAMK's server
 This section is for deloying on VAMK's cc.puv.fi server.
-Copy and run these command lines on VAMK's shell and all are set.
+Copy and run these command lines on VAMK's shell and a fresh version of the server will be installed.
 You will need to enter your MySQL host, username, password, and database name.
 ```
 cd ~/public_html
+rm -rf gps_tracker
 git clone https://github.com/pqhuy98/gps_tracker
 cd gps_tracker